What’s the Difference Between Orientation and Onboarding?

 Onboarding goals

-Onboarding is a much more comprehensive function of the new-employee process.
+Onboarding is a much more comprehensive function of the new employee process.
 Believe it or not, onboarding can actually last up to a year or more!
-This process is more of an “integration” into your company that incorporates the expectations set forth for the employee and how they achieve success.
+This process is more of an “integration” into your company that incorporates the expectations set forth for the employees and how they achieve success.

 The goal here is to safeguard your relationship with your new employee through assimilation, socialization, and proper training.
 The outcome is not only an employee who fully understands their role in your organization but one who becomes an enduring, productive, and valued member of your team.